-In panel (c), we consider the joint PDF of these two quantities for a given shell in the inertial range, in order to investigate if synchronization correlates locally with energy transfer.
-The joint statistics shows that while typical flux events, close to the mean value are distributed across the whole range of $R_{n}$, rare but extreme flux events, are correlated with coherent states, characterized by large values of $R_{n}$, with consecutive triads being partially-synchronized.
+In panel (c), we consider the joint PDF of these two quantities for a given shell in the inertial range, in order to investigate if local synchronization correlates with energy transfer.
+The joint distribution shows that while typical flux events, close to the mean value are distributed across the whole range of $R_{n}$, rare but extreme flux events only occur for large values of $R_{n}$, where consecutive triads are partially-synchronized.
 In other words, while for small $R_{n}$ the flux events are distributed more or less symmetrically around the mean, an overwhelming majority of the large flux events, tend to have large $R_{n}$ values.
 In the same spirit, panel (d) shows the joint PDF between $\Phi_{n}$ and the local energy flux $\Pi_{n}^{E}$, illustrating that the extreme events are associated with a pronounced clustering of triad phases around $\pi/2.$ These results show clearly that rare events go hand in hand with local synchronization of triadic phases in shell models.
-In the following we will study the effect of these rare events on a well established measure of turbulence intermittency and how this behavior is affected by changing the inter-shell spacing $g$, which changes both the \textit{synchronizability} of the triadic interactions and the number of its elements of the chain that these interactions constitute.
+In the following we will study the effect of these rare events on a well-established measure of turbulence intermittency and how this behavior varies with the inter-shell spacing $g$, which changes both the \textit{synchronizability} of the triadic interactions and the number of its elements.